Kelechi Nwakali: Huesca

 On 2 September 2019, Nwakali joined Spanish Segunda División side SD Huesca on a three-year deal.
 After leaving the club he thanked Arsenal for his time with them, despite not making a first-team appearance.

 Nwakali made his La Liga debut on 13 September 2020, in a 1–1 away draw against Villarreal CF. On 31 January of the following year, he was loaned to AD Alcorcón in the second division, for the remainder of the season.

 On 5 April 2022, Nwakali's contract was terminated early.
 The following day Nwakali released an official statement through his official Twitter account denouncing his treatment by SD Huesca and the club's Sporting Director, Rubén García, starting in December 2021, by pressuring him not to attend the Africa Cup of Nations, for which he had been called up, paying his wages late, pressuring him to sign a new contract in order to get paid the wages he was owed, trying to force his transfer out of the club and, finally, suspending him and banning him from club trainings.

 Ponferradina

 On 21 July 2022, Nwakali signed for fellow Spanish second division side SD Ponferradina.

+Chaves

+On 20 July 2023, Nwakali signed for Primeira Liga side Chaves.

+Barnsley

+On 12 August 2024, Nwakali joined League One club Barnsley for an undisclosed fee on a three-year deal.

 International career

 Nwakali was named in the provisional squad for the Nigeria U17 side before the 2013 FIFA U-17 World Cup but did not make the final squad.
 However, coming into the 2015 U-17 World Cup he was named captain as he led his country to the title, winning the Golden Ball Award along the way.
-On Christmas day 2021 he was called up to Senior team that will participate in the 2021 Africa Cup of Nations in Cameroon which was postponed to 2022 because of the Covid-19 pandemic.
+On Christmas Day 2021 he was called up to Senior team that will participate in the 2021 Africa Cup of Nations in Cameroon which was postponed to 2022 because of the COVID-19 pandemic.